carerix/Cx-WP-Plugin/README.md

 **In the WordPress plugin** (under Sources)

 1. Create new source to generate your jobs page. **Eg. Page name: Mixed jobs**
-2. In the Set Feed Source Parameters section, after the default feed, in the input text insert **Eg. for English:** medium=web|web-en
+2. In the Set Feed Source Parameters section, after the default feed, in the input text insert **Eg. for English:** `medium=web|web-en`
-3. If you want to mix the Vacancy posts from the different languages you can use medium=web|web-en.
+3. If you want to mix the Vacancy posts from the different languages you can use `medium=web|web-en`.
 4. Finish the rest of settings and save.

 **Result:** Page named **Mixed Jobs** is created.
 The page will display jobs from the 2 defined mediums.